 - Gmail and Microsoft Outlook are both names you’ll recognise and, as you probably know, both have e-mail encryption built into their platforms.
 And if you keep your accounts password-protected, the risks of leaks and breaches are rare.

-- Services like Office 365 Message Encryption, are designed to keep e-mail communication as secure as possibleand help to steer you clear of bigger organisations where a large-scale hack is more likely to strike.
+- Services like Microsoft 365 Message Encryption, are designed to keep e-mail communication as secure as possibleand help to steer you clear of bigger organisations where a large-scale hack is more likely to strike.

 - For instant messaging, platforms like WhatsApp – which is end-to-end encrypted – remain the gold standard for safe communications.